Freedom means being able to participate in the creation of your own future.

 How to See the Future – Podcast with Popular Mechanics

 Interview of Glen Hiemstra on CNBC Africa

-While Glen was at SAS in South Africa in September, 2012, SAS arranged a number of media appearances, including this interview on CNBC Africa.
+While Glen was in South Africa to speak to a SAS (Analytics Software) key customer conference for Africa and the Middle East, SAS arranged a number of media appearances, including this interview on CNBC Africa.

 Interview of Glen Hiemstra on Bloomberg TV

 Glen Hiemstra is interviewed by Lisa Murphy about the future of employment on Bloomberg TV’s Fast Forward with Lisa Murphy on Friday, November 5, 2010.

 Corporate Watchdog Radio: Envisioning the Future of Sustainability

 It’s tough to make predictions, especially about the future.
 Yogi Berra said that.
 He also said, the future ain’t what it used to be.
 For Glen Hiemstra, the future holds the key to current planning.
 In his book, Turning the Future into Revenue, he argues that the planning horizon should stretch out for several decades in order to meet the sustainability challenges we face right now.

 Listen to this interview from in a new window.
 (Glen’s segment starts at 4:11)